bathom14/GravebloomReference/content/003 Classes/Bloodhunter/Bloodhunter.md

 ### Level 2: Vital Sacrifice

+Also at the second level, you learn the art of the Vital Sacrifice, which allows you to utilize your own life force to fuel and empower your sanguine arts.
+When you make a Vital Sacrifice, you reduce your maximum hit points by one roll of your Hemocraft Die.
+At the end of each long rest, any reductions to your maximum hit points from Vital Sacrifices return to normal.

+When you receive this feature at the 2nd level, you have access to the following Vital Sacrifices:

 **Empower Blood Rite.** When you invoke a Blood Rite that possesses an ***Empowered*** feature, you may make a Vital Sacrifice to include its effect in the invocation of that Blood Rite.
 Additionally, that Blood Rite may be used to target any creature, not just those who possess blood.

-**Reinvoke Blood Rite.** When you have exhausted your uses of a Blood Rite, you may make a Vital Sacrifice as part of its invocation to utilize it an additional time.
+**Reinvoke Blood Rite.** When you have exhausted your use of a Blood Rite, you may make a Vital Sacrifice as part of its invocation to utilize it an additional time.

 **Crimson Maledict.** As a bonus action on your turn, you may make a Vital Sacrifice to infuse a weapon you're holding with a Crimson Maledict.
 Choose acid, cold, fire, lightning, or poison.
 For 1 hour, your attacks with that weapon deal bonus damage of the chosen type equal to a roll of your Hemocraft Die.